scriptsforweirdos/Stardew-Scripts/README.md

 CSV files are output in the same directory as the script.
 Script can be anywhere on your HD.
 Change line 14 to point to your Mods directory.

-**Known Issue:** If the JSON file for a specific recipe is poorly formed the script will not complete.
-I need to get some error handling in place for this as right now it will just fail.
-It uses JSON5 to handle a lot of the weirdness in human-crafted JSON but the game is more relaxed about unlinted JSON than Python is.
+**Update 2023-03-01:** If the JSON file for a specific recipe is poorly formatted or miscategorized the script will now skip it and let you know which ones it skips so you can manually add them.
+Python has no chill when it comes to JSON lint errors.
+Also, the script tells you a bit more about what it's doing now.